 Some taxpayers claim the deduction because of high local sales and property taxes.
 Texas has no income tax, but residents still make up the fourth highest amount of SALT deductions claimed.

 The table below uses 2017 IRS data to show which states benefit most from the SALT deduction.
 This is the year before the recent tax reform, so there was no cap on the SALT deduction.
-(The maximum deduction for 2019 is $10,000.)
+(The maximum deduction is $10,000.)